Central Banking¶

 The Debasement Engine¶

 Unlike the physical coin clipping of ancient monarchs, central banking enables currency debasement through expansion of the money supply.
 When central banks lower reserve requirements or purchase government securities, they inject new money into the economy.
-This modern form of debasement—often euphemistically called "quantitative easing"—achieves the same end as Henry VIII's copper-mixed coins: transferring wealth from holders of currency to the issuing authority through seigniorage.
+This modern form of debasement -- often euphemistically called "quantitative easing" -- achieves the same end as Henry VIII's copper-mixed coins: transferring wealth from holders of currency to the issuing authority through seigniorage.

 Democratic Deficit¶

 Central banks operate with minimal democratic oversight.
-"The Federal Reserve is not a democratic institution.
-Its policy-making members are political appointees.
-They govern by committee.
-Meetings are held in secret."
+The Federal Reserve is not a democratic institution.
+Its policy-making members are political appointees who govern by committee.
+Meetings are held in secret.
 The original 1910 Jekyll Island meeting that designed the Federal Reserve system was conducted in "complete cloak-and-dagger secrecy," establishing a pattern of opacity that continues today.

 Historical Pattern¶